Where Do I Even Start?

-If you’ve been disinherited, left with less than promised, or kept in the dark about a loved one’s estate, you might wonder if you have any real grounds to contest it.
-This short quiz will help you assess where you stand—no legal jargon, no complicated court talk.
+If you’ve been disinherited, left with less than promised, or kept in the dark about a loved one’s estate, it’s common to feel overwhelmed — and unsure where to begin.

-In just a few questions, you’ll explore the three most important factors:
+In just a few questions, you’ll explore key threshold issues, including:

-When you finish, you’ll get a tailored result showing if your situation looks promising, unclear, or might require more groundwork.
+When you finish, you’ll receive a tailored result to help you understand whether your situation looks aligned with probate court, unclear, or may require more groundwork before moving forward.

-Note: This quiz is designed for California probate cases, but the general information may be helpful if you’re in another state.
+Note: This quiz is designed for California probate cases, but the general concepts may be helpful if you’re in another state.

 Disclaimer: This quiz is for educational purposes only and does not constitute legal advice.
-Please consult a qualified probate attorney for any questions you may have.
+For legal advice, consult a qualified probate attorney.

-👇 Ready to see if you have a strong case?
+👇 Ready to get oriented and see where you stand?

 Have you received formal notice about the estate?